clearmatics/ion/README.md

 #### Running the CLI
 As mentioned in the project description this simple implementation of the validation contract is active only on a single blockchain, however the CLI is simulating the passing of the headers to and from as if it were between separate chains.

-Having followed the instructions on how to setup a Clique blockchain, which is hosted on `127.0.0.1:8501`, we run a ganache-cli in another terminal on `127.0.0.1:8545`,
+Having followed the instructions on how to setup a Clique blockchain, which is hosted on `127.0.0.1:8501`, we run a ganache-cli in another terminal on `127.0.0.1:8545` and deploy the contract to the ganache blockchain,
 ```
 $ npm run testrpc
+$ npm run deploy
 ```

 Following this we can attach to the Ion Command Line Interface,